amo-tech-ai/amoaico/docs/29-brief-wizard-audit.md

 The AI Brief Wizard has successfully passed its final architectural audit.
 The implementation correctly addresses all critical requirements for security, reliability, and user experience.
 The issues identified in previous reports—namely the insecure client-side API key and the broken user journey due to an incomplete refactor—have been fully resolved.

-The feature is now considered **production-ready and architecturally sound.**
+The feature is now considered **production-ready and architecturally sound.** The final step to making it fully operational is to ensure the `GEMINI_API_KEY` is correctly configured in the production Supabase environment.